sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/tag/variants-states.md

   title: 'Filter tag used as filter'
 }) }}

-* In the filter there are tags in status active or inactive.{.lead}
+* In the filter there are tags in status active or inactive. {.lead}
-* When a tag is clicked, the status concerned toggles to the other status and influences the filter result.{.lead}
+* When a tag is clicked, the status concerned toggles to the other status and influences the filter result. {.lead}
 * A tag «All» is always inserted within the filter.
-If this filter tag is clicked, it changes to the active status and all other tags in the filter are set to the inactive status.{.lead}
+If this filter tag is clicked, it changes to the active status and all other tags in the filter are set to the inactive status. {.lead}

 ## Specifications
 {{ specificationLinks({